I’m Tadhg Coakley, I’m from Mallow, living in Cork. I’m a writer.

 I read my story Angels at the Cork International Short Story Festival in September, 2017, which was a great thrill.
 This was an event showcasing the Smoke in The Rain Anthology, the 2017 From the Well Short Story Competition, organised by Cork County Libraries and Arts Service.

-Here are some of my short writings.
+Here are some of my short writings, in this blog.

 You can reach me at firstname.lastname@example.org most days.